Skip to main content

 LCFS Credit Estimates

-Finally, some LCFS legislation may include a price cap.
-We implement a simple, boolean flag that notifies the user of any years in which the estimated LCFS credit price derived from a given fuel type exceeds the cap.
-(In practice, whether or not this would mean the cap is "reached" in that year would depend on whether or not there was potential in that year to obtain the required number of LCFS credits from the fuel types capable of generating these credits at a cost below the cap.)
+We take in input data on the incremental cost to produce a unit of fuel used to meet the LCFS (compared to the reference fuel).
+This is multiplied by the change in fuel use to find the incremental costs of fuel production.
+Finally, we calculate the LCFS credit price as the minimum of either a price cap (if one exists), or the incremental costs divided by the number of LCFS credits generated.
+(In practice, whether or not the cap is "reached" in each year would depend on whether or not there was potential in that year to obtain the required number of LCFS credits from the fuel types capable of generating these credits at a cost below the cap.)